-The second type of dialogue system is more akin to large-scale language models; they are typically broader in scope and trained on very large corpora of text-based dialogue (Serban, Sordoni, Bengio, Courville, & Pineau, 2016; Sordoni et al., 2015).
+The second type of dialog system is more akin to large-scale language models; they are typically broader in scope and trained on very large corpora of text-based dialog (Serban et al., 2016; Sordoni et al., 2015).
 Although their language skills are much improved, these so-called "chit chat" systems are characterized by their undirected and reactionary nature.
 These systems are trained to react to user utterances in statistically appropriate ways, rather than formulating words based on internal desires, goals, and plans.
 If these systems have analogs to these internal states, it's only in the most implicit sense.
-Their lack of grounding has been one factor critics have cited for the unfortunate tendency of some models to echo offensive language, as the models do not have representations of what their speech actually refers to, nor how listeners may respond to it (Bender, Gebru, McMillan-Major, & Mitchell, 2021).
+Their lack of grounding has been one factor that critics have cited for the unfortunate tendency of some models to echo offensive language, as the models do not have representations of what their speech actually refers to, nor how listeners may respond to it (Bender et al., 2021).
 Standard models do not have inductive biases that encourage the formation and use of goals and desires, which will be necessary for future models of conversation to be successful as accounts of psychological semantics.

 There are ongoing efforts focused on addressing some of these shortcomings.
 Models can be conditioned on "persona" embeddings to encourage consistency in personality and goals, although again in a highly implicit sense (Li et al., 2016; Zhang et al., 2018).
-Additionally, these systems are rarely grounded in the ways discussed in the first desideratum, but new efforts have focused on more grounded forms of dialogue through curriculum-driven language learning (Mikolov, Joulin, & Baroni, 2016), text-based adventure games (Urbanek et al., 2019) and discussions of natural images (Shuster, Humeau, Bordes, & Weston, 2020).
+Additionally, these systems are rarely grounded in the ways discussed in the first desideratum, but new efforts have focused on more grounded forms of dialog through curriculum-driven language learning (Mikolov et al., 2016), text-based adventure games (Urbanek et al., 2019), and discussions of natural images (Shuster et al., 2020).
 Indeed these directions may expand machine capabilities, but as it stands, humans are unique in choosing words on the basis of genuine ideas, desires, and plans.
 This ability is thanks to the deep links between their internal states and the meaning of words.
-If one wishes to develop a NLP system based purely on textual input, it will be difficult to learn internal representations that can direct word use.
+If one wishes to develop an NLP system based purely on textual input, it will be difficult to learn internal representations that can direct word use.